 end

-At this point we can start looking at implementing the specs that will verify the validation. status update doesn’t make sense without a text and a user that the status update ou can check out listing 7.9 for those specs.
+At this point, we can start looking at implementing the specs that will verify the validation.
+Storing a status update doesn’t make sense without a text and a user that initiated the status update.
+So the next examples we’re going to have to write are about verifying that there is a user for this status update and that the status update has a content in the text property.
+You can check out listing 7.9 for those specs.

 Listing 7.9: Ensuring compulsory attributes